monome/docs/norns/help.md

 **WARNING**: flashing a disk completely erases the contents and replaces it with a clean install.
 Be sure to first back up any data you have in `dust`.

+If you'd like a visual companion to this process, steps 2 and onward are also demonstrated [in this video](https://vimeo.com/523980765#t=220s).

 Steps:

 1. Install etcher and download [the norns disk image](https://github.com/monome/norns-image/releases/latest).
 Extract the disk image on your computer so you have a remaining `.img` file.